BlackDice/scent/readme.md

 #### Creating actions

 To create action and add it to the list, simply call `trigger` method.
+First argument is expected to be data object or actually anything you like.
+It is not managed in any way, just made available to you in `data` property on action instance.

+	aMove.trigger x: 10, y: 20, z: 30

+Also second argument can be supplied and it's content will be available in `meta` property on action object.
+This can be used to store data that might not be transmitted over network.

-	aMove.trigger x, y, z
+  aMove.trigger

-Any number of arguments is supported and these are stored within the action.
-Additionally if the first argument is actual entity, this will be taken out of usual arguments and made available as `entity` property on action item.
+    {x: 10, y: 20, z: 30}
+    {origin: this}

 #### Processing actions

-Action processing should be done in the batch.
+Actions are not processed immediately in time of triggering.
 This conforms to paradigm established by nodes and fits into general sense of the framework.
 Currently there are no means to access single actions from the list nor remove them.
+You can only iterate list of actions.

 	aMove.each (action) ->